irboi746/Blog/docs/Burp_Academy/Apprentice/Cross Site Scripting.md

 ![[Pasted image 20220720162746.png]]
 ### Vulnerability Assessment
 - From the above enumeration, we can see that there is some input sanitization where `<>` are changed to `&lt;` and `&gt;` respectively.
 Hence adding angle brackets will not work.
-- We do notice however, that adding `""` appropirately can trigger the javascript behind the form.
+- We do notice however, that adding `""` appropriately can trigger the javascript behind the form.
 ![[Pasted image 20220720174319.png]]
 - Hence our payload :
 ```html